Ca della Corte

 Children's meals:

-The B&B serves breakfast but it isn't worth staying in for.
+The B&B serves a simple breakfast with pastries and juice.
 Feeding children in Venice is easy; tearing them away from the gelateria, not so...

 Families Should Know: